61 children die every day in MP, shows official data | Free Press Journal

 Rawat said it is a sad commentary on the state of childcare in the state.

 “The state government has been making tall claims on children’s healthcare.
-But 7,332 children dying over a period of 120 days means 61 kids are dying every day!” he said.
+But 7,332 children dying over a period of 120 days means 61 kids are dying every day!” he said, reports IANS.

-The Minister said that at a review meeting on September 15, 2016, it was decided to issue a white paper on childcare in the state and a committee for the purpose had also been constituted.

-But the points of reference of the committee are yet to finalised and no meeting of the panel has been held as yet.